 Sounds paranoid, doesn’t it?
 Of course, if a paranoid person actually followed that advice they wouldn’t be paranoid.
 By assuming your perception is false and suspecting the veracity of everything, paranoia dies on the vine.
 In short, paranoia requires you to trust your perceptions are actually true.

 Suspect everything could also sound conspiratorial.
-Indeed, conspiratorial stories are quite wide spread.
-Perhaps these are paranoid light.
-Conspiracies seem to focus mostly on centers of power, i.e., government, corporations, police, religion, politics.
-It is as though they know what they are doing well enough to conspire adeptly.
-To the contrary, I’d think.
+Conspiratorial stories are paranoid light and focus mostly on centers of power, i.e., government, corporations, religion, politics.
+It is as though these powers know what they are doing well enough to conspire adeptly… quite to the contrary.

 To be more specific, I should say, suspect everything and then suspect those suspicions… and so on.
 Doing this helps you become more circumspect and as a result increases your emotional reaction time.
 Trading cognitive certainty for hesitancy is an essential aspect of a Taoist approach to living.
 Chapter 15 puts it nicely…